MariolaH/my-pseudocode/pseudocode.md

 - The dish features spicy and umami notes.

-- It can be prepapred with any type of protein but the chef recommends shrimp.
+- It can be prepared with any type of protein but the chef recommends shrimp.

 - Time to cook: 20 minutes